ktarbet/ktarbet.github.io/horse/valdez.md

   Tips:
   * really listen to the judge
   * do the pattern asked for nothing else nothing less
-  *
-  *
+  * when you are asked to change direction listen carefully if you are to conntiue at the same wallk or trot.
+  * when changing direction turn your horse into the center (this keeps you eye on the judge)
+  * backing up a horse keep your eyes forward on the judge or ring steward.

-When the saddles were put on valdes started with lessons on mounting and dismounting.
+When the saddles were put on Valdez started with lessons on mounting and dismounting.
+He showed a trick for shorter riders -- you can scrap a little pile of sand to give you the two inch boost you may need to reach your stirupps.
+When a competition is very close a Jude may use something like mounting and dismouting to find first place.

 ## Reining

  How do you paint a pretty picture in reining?
+Have nice balance when riding a pattern.
+Always start to the right unless told otherwise.
+If the first half of a symetrical pattern is a large circle make the second half the same.
+Watch for lead changes they are required in western riding.
+Make that change in the center or middle of the pattern.
+Correct a wrong lead.

   tips:
+   * be very calculated
    * When doing a multi part pattern make each manavoer and individual.
+   * The horse goes where you are looking.
+   * never toch the horse - you don't pet/pat your horse in competition
+   * in a bridle don't reach forwared with your free hand.

 If the Judge doesn't see it you don't get credit.
 If the judge sees bad you loose points.